About Graded Assignments

 The courses found in the STAA Study Guides have five major components: 1) independent reading and study of the assigned reading material, 2) weekly scheduled discussions about the coursework, 3) weekly online reading comprehension quizzes, 4) various written assignments that consist of short-answer responses, paragraph responses, essays, book reviews, mapwork, multicolor study sheets, story charts, timelines, special worksheets, testing, etc., and 5) using the gradebook to calculate a quarter grade.
 The following chart details which course components are left in the charge of teaching-parents and which are handled by the advisor when taking courses through St. Thomas Aquinas Academy.

 *Online Quizzes: Most of the online quizzes are automatically graded by the computer.
 Some quizzes require a human person to evaluate a multi-sentence student response.
-Students enrolled in LIVE and GUIDED courses will have ALL of their quizzes graded by the computer or their high school advisor.
-Students enrolled in STAA that are not presently taking a LIVE or GUIDED course may run across some quizzes that require them to print their multi-sentence response and share it with their teaching-parent during their weekly discussion to obtain a quiz grade.
+Students enrolled in live classes will have ALL of their quizzes graded by the computer or their high school advisor.
+Students enrolled in STAA that are not presently taking a live class may run across some quizzes that require them to print their multi-sentence response and share it with their teaching-parent during their weekly discussion to obtain a quiz grade.
 Such quizzes include instructions and a "(respond and print)" reminder in the quiz name.

 Submitting Assignments